-- Contribute financial windfalls.
-Setting aside financial windfalls such as bonuses, raises, and tax refunds can help accelerate your savings.
+- Contribute additional money.
+Setting aside additional money you may receive during the year, such as bonuses, raises, and tax refunds, can help accelerate your saving.

 - Maintain your emergency fund.
-Most experts agree that you should keep 3 – 6 months of your living expenses set aside in an easy-to-access account such as a checking or savings account.
+Most experts agree that you should set aside 3 to 6 months of your living expenses in an easy-to-access account such as a checking or savings account.
 If you haven't already, consider an emergency fund in case something unexpected arises.

 Are you on track to reach your retirement goals?
 Consider reviewing and updating your retirement plan and assure your asset allocation is still in line with your risk tolerance.